Capture of USS Chesapeake: In fiction

-The capture of USS Chesapeake by HMS Shannon features prominently in The Fortune of War, the sixth book in the Aubrey–Maturin series of historical fiction novels by Patrick O'Brian, and first published in 1979.
-The main characters, having escaped Boston, where they were being held as prisoners of war, are on board the Shannon during the engagement.
+The capture of USS Chesapeake by HMS Shannon features prominently in The Fortune of War, the sixth book in the Aubrey–Maturin series of historical fiction novels by Patrick O'Brian, first published in 1979.
+The main characters, having escaped Boston, where they were being held as prisoners of war, are aboard Shannon during the engagement.
 The battle is described with considerable accuracy by O'Brian, with his fictional characters playing minor roles in the action.

 In the novel Anne of the Island, Canadian author Lucy Maud Montgomery illustrates the significance of the battle in Nova Scotia history when the title character finds the grave of a midshipman killed in the battle.
-She reflects on the excitement of the 1813 arrival of Shannon flying the "meteor flag of England” with the defeated Chesapeake carrying Lawrence's body in her wake.
-Anne loved the story because of the brave, defeated commander, and notes that the eighteen-year-old midshipman 'died of desperate wounds received in gallant action'; the epitaph "is such as a soldier might wish for".
+She reflects on the excitement of the 1813 arrival of Shannon flying the "meteor flag of England" with the defeated Chesapeake carrying Lawrence's body in her wake.
+Anne loved the story because of the brave, defeated commander, and notes that the eighteen-year-old midshipman "died of desperate wounds received in gallant action"; the epitaph "is such as a soldier might wish for".